GAYEA78/Encryption-Tool-/README.md

 # Encryption-Tool-
 Encryption Tool
-The **Secret Message Machine** is an advanced Java application that showcases my skills in object-oriented programming, interface design, and algorithm development.
+The **Secret Message Machine** is an advanced Java software that showcases my skills in object-oriented programming, interface design, and algorithm development.
 This project provides users with a secure and interactive way to encrypt and decrypt messages using two classic encryption techniques: the Caesar Cipher and the Vigenère Cipher.

 The system is built with a modular and extensible architecture that demonstrates proficiency in designing reusable and maintainable code.
 The `Cipher` interface defines a standardized contract for encryption and decryption, promoting scalability by enabling the integration of additional ciphers in the future.
 The specific implementations of the `Caesar` and `Vigenère` ciphers highlight my ability to translate complex cryptographic algorithms into efficient and robust Java code.